ummessh/Legal-Document-Digitization/README.md

 Thank you to Roboflow for Dataset annotation.
 We used the Signatures and stamps dataset and custom annotated it for the YOLO model, for it to detect the text regions better.

+**Citation**
+@inproceedings{iltur-2024,
+      title = "IL-TUR: Benchmark for Indian Legal Text Understanding and Reasoning", author = "Joshi, Abhinav and Paul, Shounak and Sharma, Akshat and Goyal, Pawan and Ghosh, Saptarshi and Modi, Ashutosh" booktitle = "Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", month = aug,
+      year = "2024",
+      address = "Bangkok, Thailand",
+      publisher = "Association for Computational Linguistics", }